nrwl/nx/docs/shared/devkit.md

 Plugins have:

-- Generators
+- **Generators**
-  - Anytime you run `nx generate ...`, you invoke a generator
+  - Anytime you run `nx generate ...`, you invoke a generator.
-  - Generators automate making changes to the file system
+  - Generators automate making changes to the file system.
   - They are used to create/update applications, libraries, components, etc..
-- Executors
+- **Executors**
-  - Anytime you run `nx run ...` (or `nx test`, `nx build`), you invoke an executor
+  - Anytime you run `nx run ...` (or `nx test`, `nx build`), you invoke an executor.
-  - Executors define how to perform an action on a project
+  - Executors define how to perform an action on a project.
   - They are used to build applications and libraries, test them, lint them, etc..

-All of the core plugins are written using Nx Devkit and you can use the same utilities to write your own generators and executors.
+All of the core plugins are written using Nx Devkit, and you can use the same utilities to write your own generators and executors.

 ## Pay as You Go